 Do you have a mouse problem?
 Do you need an experienced hunter?

-Door County Humane Society offers a second chance to cats that prefer to be outdoors by finding them barns to call home.
+Wisconsin Humane Society Door County Campus offers a second chance to cats that prefer to be outdoors by finding them barns to call home.
 All cats are spayed or neutered, vaccinated, and blood tested prior to being adopted.
 There is no fee to adopt an outdoor cat, but a donation is appreciated.